Get 80% off your plan for your first 6 months.*

 Does a pro forma invoice have a tax point?

-No. A pro forma invoice does not create a tax point for VAT purposes.
+No, a pro forma invoice doesn't create a tax point for VAT purposes.
 A tax point is only established when goods are delivered, services are completed, or a valid VAT invoice is issued.
-Since a pro forma invoice is none of these, it has no impact on your VAT obligations.

 What are the advantages of pro forma invoices?